danielmrhodes/JANUS/README.md

 | /Reaction/DeltaE *double unit* | Set (positive) deltaE to simulate inelastic scattering.
 (Default: 0 MeV) |
  /Reaction/RecoilThreshold *double unit* | Set recoil energy detection threshold.
 Removes very low energy recoils, which scatter into the silicon detector, that occur at small CM angles during inelastic scattering.
 (Default: 0 MeV) |

-The use of optional /Reaction commands is highly encouraged.
+The use of optional /Reaction commands is strongly recommended.
 Without these commands, the entire scattering angle range [0,pi] will be sampled according the Rutheford scattering distribution.
 This means roughly 10<sup>-4</sup> of your simulated events will result in a particle entering the silicon detectors.

 The optional /Reaction commands can be used together, so you can fully customize what scattering angles you simulate.
 The /Reaction/SendToX commands will overwrite any scattering angles defined via the /Reaction/AddThetaLAB command.
 To use these commands together, always call the /Reaction/SendToX command first.